1917. The dawn of the Oshkosh Legacy.

 Leading the globe from humble beginnings: A history of Oshkosh Corporation

 Today, Oshkosh Corporation is revered as a leading designer and manufacturer of the world's toughest specialty trucks, truck bodies, and access equipment.
-No one understands extreme conditions like Oshkosh.
-Which is why no one builds fire and emergency apparatus, defense vehicles, and commercial and access equipment better.
+No one understands extreme conditions like Oshkosh, which is why no one builds fire and emergency apparatus, defense vehicles and commercial and access equipment better.

 A tradition of innovation and leadership: A history of Oshkosh Airport Products